ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 A Message Framer might also choose to go into a passthrough mode once an initial exchange or handshake has been completed, such as the STARTTLS case mentioned above.
 This can also be useful for proxy protocols like SOCKS {{?RFC1928}} or HTTP CONNECT {{?RFC7230}}.
-In such cases, a Message Framer implementation can intercept sending and receiving of messages at first, but then indicate that no more processing is needed.
+In such cases, a Message Framer implementation can intercept sending and receiving of Messages at first, but then indicate that no more processing is needed.

 ~~~
 MessageFramer.StartPassthrough()